rxhanson/Charmstone-Community/README.md

 ### Script FAQs
 #### Why can't Charmstone just run a script in .applescript, .scpt, or another kind of format?
-Charmstone is sandboxed so that it can be distributed on the Mac App Store, and being sandboxed means that it can't just execute arbitrary scripts.
-App launching comes with a layer of security by being behind gatekeeper.
-This layer of security isn't really useful in that it's unlikely that any users would be using Charmstone to run scripts found off the internet with malicious behavior, but wrapping a script in .app format still opens the door for anything you wan to run (albeit with an extra step).
+Charmstone is sandboxed so that it can be distributed on the Mac App Store, and the sandbox adds an extra layer of security.
+Any script can be turned into an App for use with Charmstone using either Script Editor or Automator.

 #### Scripts exported as apps all have the same icon.
 Can Charmstone do anything about this?
 I have plans to have Charmstone account for this itself, but until then there are two things that you can do: